7 first-time homebuyer mistakes to avoid

 It's tough being a first-time buyer in today's housing market.

-Home prices are hitting record highs in many parts of the country, often selling for more than the asking price, and going from list to close in a record 37 days, according to Redfin.
+Home prices are hitting record highs in many parts of the country, often selling for more than the asking price, and going from list to contract in a record 37 days, according to Redfin.

 "We've never seen a faster or more competitive market," says Redfin spokeswoman Rachel Musiker.
 "Basically this market isn't for the faint of heart."